kristianmandrup/cancan-permits/README.markdown

 By returning a value of :break you force a break-out from the permission flow, ensuring none of the other permits are run.

 Example:
-The system permit can be used to allow management of all resources given the request is from localhost (which usually means "in development mode").
+The system permit can be used to allow management of all resources when the request is from localhost (which usually means "in development mode").
 By default this logic is setup and ready to go.

-You can be enable this simply by setting the following class instance variable:
+You can configure this simply by setting the following boolean class variable:

 <code>Permits::Configuration.localhost_manager = true</code>